startersacademy/structuring-your-presentation/README.md

 ## Command Usage

-* The `serve` script will open a browser window with the presentation and keep it and a pdf version of the presentation updated as you make changes:
+* The `dev` script will open a browser window with the presentation and keep it updated as you make changes:

-  `npm run serve`
+  `npm run dev`

 * If you just want the build to stay current, use: